 Saeksilnubi 색실누비, coloured thread quilting is a Korean traditional craft that uses two layers of fabrics, cords made with hanji (Korean mulberry paper), and colourful threads to make quilted texture.
 Hanji cord or cotton cord is used as a batting or stuffing.
 Repetition of lines created with Bageumjil (back stitch) and Hanji cord make geometrical pattern and raised texture.

-Saeksilnibi is used to make practical objects such as small pouches to store and carry tobacco, flint stone and metal, pin cushion, glasses case, and paper sock patterns.
-This technique strengthened the fabric and protected from humidity.
+Saeksilnibi was historically used to make small pouches to store and carry tobacco, flint stone and metal, pin cushion, glasses case, and paper sock patterns.
+The quilting technique strengthens the fabric and protects it from humidity.

-In this workshop, Youngmin will talk about the history of this craft and share design ideas.
-She also will teach to make hanji cords and quilt with them.
-Repetition of lines created with Bageumjil (back stitch), and Hanji cord will make geometrical pattern and raised texture.
-After quilting process is done, Youngmin will teach another stitch technique to turn your quilted square into a small pouch with a tie strap.
+In this workshop, Youngmin will teach the history of this craft and share design ideas drawn from historical Saeksilnibi pouches.
+She will teach you how to make hanji cords and quilt with them.
+Repetition of lines created with Bageumjil (back stitch), and Hanji cord will make geometrical pattern and create texture on the surface of the quilt.
+In addition, Youngmin will teach complementary stitching techniques used in Korean textiles to turn your quilted square into a small pouch.